Hassan Oumari

-Hassan Noureddine Oumari (حَسَن نُور الدِّين الْعُمَرِيّ; born 11 August 1986) is a football player, coach and futsal player who plays as a left-back or left winger.
-He is the player-coach of German club Spandauer SV.
+Hassan Noureddine Oumari (حسن نور الدين العمري; born 11 August 1986) is a football player, coach and futsal player who plays as a left-back or left winger.
+He is the player-coach of German club BSV Dersim 1993.
 Born in Germany, he played for the Lebanon national team in 2016.

 Personal life

 Oumari was born on 11 August 1986 in Berlin, Germany, to Lebanese Kurds from Beirut.
 Oumari's parents emigrated from Lebanon to Germany in 1980 due to the Lebanese Civil War.
 He has two brothers, Ahmed and Joan; the latter also played football.

 Club career

 In June 2008, Hassan and his younger brother Joan moved from Reinickendorfer Füchse to Regionalliga side SV Babelsberg 03.

 In 2013, Oumari signed for Lebanese Premier League side Tripoli.
 He played for Nejmeh during the 2015–16 season.
 After a brief period in Germany, Oumari re-joined Nejmeh in 2017.
 In December 2018, Oumari joined Safa in Lebanon.

 Oumari joined SV Falkensee-Finkenkrug in summer 2023.